A universal framework for learning the elliptical mixture model: Experimental results

 \subsection{Evaluations over the synthetic datasets}

-We here systematically evaluate our method under the synthetic dataset described in Section \ref{parameterssetiing}.
-For each dataset, we have $8\times 3=24$ test cases, i.e., 8 types of EMMs for the 3 methods.
-The 8 types of EMMs include 7 types of elliptical distributions and the other one (denoted as Mix) is composed by half the number of Cauchy distributions and the other half of Gaussian distributions.
-Table \ref{synoverall} shows the overall result averaged across dimensions $M$ and $K$ for the 8 EMMs.
-As can be seen from Table \ref{synoverall}, our method enjoys the fastest convergence speed in terms of both iterations and computation time, and it also obtains the minimum cost.
+We next systematically evaluated our method based on the synthetic dataset described in Section \ref{parameterssetiing}.
+For each dataset, we had $8\times 3=24$ test cases, i.e., 9 types of EMMs for the 3 methods.
+The 9 types of EMMs include 7 types of elliptical distributions and the other one (denoted as Mix) is composed by half the number of Cauchy distributions and the other half of Gaussian distributions.
+Table \ref{synoverall} shows the overall result averaged across dimensions $M$ and $K$ for the 9 EMMs.
+As can be seen from Table \ref{synoverall}, our method exhibits the fastest convergence speed in terms of both the number of iterations and computation time, and it also obtains the minimum cost.
 It can also be found that datasets with more overlaps (i.e., $\{c=0.1,e=1\}$) take a longer time to optimise, whereby iterations and computational time increase for all the 3 methods.
-On the other hand, by comparing the results of our method and those of the RMO method, we can obviously see a significant improvement on both convergence speed and final minimum, which verifies the effectiveness of our reformulation technique.
+On the other hand, by comparing the results of our method and those of the RMO method, we can clearly see a significant improvement in both convergence speed and final minimum, which verifies the effectiveness of our reformulation technique.